LunaSare/spring2023-data-science/lectures/lecture_data_tables.md

  next command.
 * The `|>` pipe will work everywhere as long as you have a new enough version of R and RStudio
 * `%>%` is the original pipe in R. It is called the "magrittr" pipe, and you have to load the `magrittr` package to use it (this gets loaded automatically by `dplyr`)
-* `magrittr` has some fancier functionality that may be useful in some cases
+* `magrittr` has some fancier functionality that may be useful in some cases.
 * You can use any pipe you like.
-* Shortcut to get the pipe: `Ctrl-shift-m`.
-  * You can change this to give the base R pipe: Tools -> Global Options -> Code -> Use native pipe operator
+* You can change the native behaviour to give the base R pipe with: Tools -> Global Options -> Code -> Use native pipe operator
 * To calculate the mean of a numeric vector, we can directly pipe the vector into the function `mean()`, no need to create an object:
 ```r
 c(1, 2, 3) %>% mean()